 You will now be prompted to Sign into your Samsung Account or create a new account using your Google ID.

-In case you do not have a Samsung account, but would like to make one right now, tap on Create Account and follow the instructions to create a Samsung Account.
+If you do not have a Samsung Account, you can tap on Create Account and follow the instructions to create your Samsung Account.

 14. Agree to Samsung Terms and Conditions